runspired/listicle/blog-posts/part-2.md

 When EmberData was first written, there weren't any other specs for APIs optimized for consumption by a client.
 API driven design itself was in it's infancy and most APIs were either built to drive server rendered applications or provide bare-bones access to third-parties.

 Libraries that manage data need a way to understand the structure of the data they are managing.
 Out of this need, a format began forming within EmberData.
 Ultimately this format continued to evolve and became formalized into the `JSON:API` specification.
-The format quickly outgrew EmberData itself, and today the default configuration for EmberData only implements and utilizes a subset of the fuller spec.
+The format quickly outgrew EmberData itself, and today the default configuration for EmberData only implements and utilizes a subset of the complete spec.

 EmberData uses `JSON:API` to communicate between your API and the cache.
 A complaint I sometimes hear is that this use of `JSON:API` is confusing, and for some applications the format may be too limiting.

 We've heard these concerns, and we recognize that standards have progressed over time.
 With this in mind, we've encapsulated the primitives within EmberData and exposed public interfaces for them in a way that enables configurations to be built for EmberData that natively work with any format.
 Meanwhile, [Project Trim](https://github.com/emberjs/data/issues/6166) has been underway to ensure that applications configuring EmberData differently don't carry the cost of features that are unused or defaults they don't need.

-But while we are working to ensure that EmberData's primitives are flexible enough to provide best-in-class value for any format, don't pour one out for `JSON:API` just yet.
-The spec still brings incredible value that we haven't seen matched in other specifications.
-The potential introduction of [extensions](https://github.com/json-api/json-api/issues/1435) has the promise of addressing many long-standing needs.
+But while we are working to ensure that EmberData's primitives are flexible enough to provide best-in-class value for any format, don't give up on `JSON:API` just yet.
+The spec still brings incredible value that we haven't seen matched in other specifications, and the potential introduction of [extensions](https://github.com/json-api/json-api/issues/1435) has the promise of addressing many long-standing needs.

 So with this in mind, what is that value?
 I could probably write an entire series on that alone.
 This is not that series, but I'll cover a couple of key points that are relevant to this series as well as to new features now available in EmberData.